|

 the organisation to which they belonged or their business.
 In my case it was the

-five websites (see below) for which I am responsible, although I did work in a
+five websites (see the index below) for which I am or was responsible, although I did work in a

 mention of the

-amateur dramatics group.
-The Players are raising £1.5million to convert their
+amateur dramatics group before.
+At the time, the Players were raising £1.5million to convert their

-current theatre building and the former funeral parlour (the eponymous One Love
+current theatre building and the former funeral parlour (One Love

 Lane next door) into a theatre venue for the townspeople as well as their own